ietf-rats-wg/tpm-based-network-device-attestation/draft-ietf-rats-tpm-based-network-device-attest.md

 Integrity Verification.
 Standards for many of the components needed for implementation of RIV already exist:

-* Platform identity can be based on IEEE 802.1AR Device identity, coupled with careful supply-chain management by the manufacturer.
+* Platform identity can be based on IEEE 802.1AR Device Identity, coupled with careful supply-chain management by the manufacturer.

 * Complex supply chains can be certified using TCG Platform Certificates {{Platform-Certificates}}